encode42/encrypted-group/readme.md

 You can still view a server using this pack [here](https://view.encrypted.group)!

 ### Credits
 Some third-party mods, shader packs, and more are packaged within the mod pack file.
 The credits for these projects can be found [in the `credits.md` file](credits.md).
-This file is included in the pack's export
+This file is included in the pack's export as well!